New York Times: Leaked videos show SEALs describing Gallagher's conduct

 In the videos obtained by the Times, the platoon members accuse Gallagher of shooting at a 12-year-old, refer to Gallagher as a "psychopath," and tell of rumors that Gallagher had targeted civilians.

-"My first reaction to seeing the videos was surprise and disgust that they would make up blatant lies about me, but I quickly realized that they were scared that the truth would come out of how cowardly they acted on deployment," Gallagher said in a statement to the Times issued through his lawyer.
+"My first reaction to seeing the videos was surprise and disgust that they would make up blatant lies about me, but I quickly realized that they were scared that the truth would come out of how cowardly they acted on deployment," Gallagher said in a statement.

 "I felt sorry for them that they thought it necessary to smear my name, but they never realized what the consequences of their lies would be.
 As upset as I was, the videos also gave me confidence because I knew that their lies would never hold up under real questioning and the jury would see through it.
 Their lies and (Naval Criminal Investigative Service's) refusal to ask hard questions or corroborate their stories strengthened my resolve to go to trial and clear my name."

-Timothy Parlatore, Gallagher's lawyer, told the Times that the the SEALs' interviews contained falsehoods and inconsistencies that formed "a clear road map to the acquittal."
+Timothy Parlatore, Gallagher's lawyer, said the SEALs' interviews contained falsehoods and inconsistencies that formed "a clear road map to the acquittal."

+He was acquitted of premeditated murder in the death of the ISIS prisoner in Iraq.
+That case took a turn when a key prosecution witness testified that he caused the prisoner's death, not Gallagher.
+Special Operator First Class Corey Scott, a SEAL medic, said that he saw Gallagher pull out his knife and stab the prisoner under his collarbone at least once.

+On cross-examination, Scott told the defense that he never saw any blood after the stabbing.
+That's when Scott claimed he caused the prisoner's death by holding his thumb over his trachea tube until he suffocated.
+Scott described the killing as an act of mercy because he was concerned the boy -- a prisoner of the Iraqi forces -- would be tortured by the Iraqis.

-Gallagher was then demoted in rank -- a decision Trump reversed in a move that angered military officials and led to a review of Gallagher's status in the elite group.
+Following the trial, Gallagher was demoted in rank -- a decision Trump reversed in a move that angered military officials and led to a review of Gallagher's status in the elite group.

 Gallagher retired from the Navy on November 30 as planned.